calibreapp/react-live-chat-loader/README.md

 )
 ```

-You can customise the Userlike Widget by passing the following props to the
+You can customise the Userlike placeholder by passing the following props to the
 `Userlike` component:

 - `color`: The contrasting color, can be `black` or `white`.